No - Win No - Fee

 • Severe disrepair: 40–50%+

-You can also claim for damaged belongings, extra heating costs, dehumidifiers, and other financial losses caused by damp, mould, leaks, or structural defects.
+You can also claim for damaged belongings, extra heating costs, dehumidifiers, and other financial losses caused by structural defects.

 Example: £1,000 rent × 12 months severe disrepair = £4,800–£6,000.